Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Our Approach

-As the reinforced data selector and domain adaptation model interact with each other during training, we train them jointly.
-To speed up the convergence of the model, we first pre-train the generators through Eq. \ref{e6}.
-We follow the previous work \cite{qu2019learning} to train RTNet, the detailed training process is shown in Algorithm \ref{alg::algorithm1}.
-Note that, unlike previous methods \cite{cao2018partial,cao2018partial2,zhang2018importance} that did not suppress the harmful effects of the negative transfer on the classifier, our proposed method also filters the outlier source classes on the classifier, and thus focuses the classifier more on the source samples belonging to the target label space, which significantly enhances our ability to reduce irrelevant source samples that lead to deterioration of the final model.
+As the RDS and DA model interact with each other during training, we train them jointly.
+To ensure that the DA model can provide accurate states and rewards in the early stages of training, we first pre-train $G_{s,t}$, $F$, and $C$ through the classification loss $\mathcal{L}_{s}$ of source samples and Eq. \ref{e6}.
+We follow the previous work \cite{qu2019learning} to train the RTNet, the detailed training process is shown in Algorithm \ref{alg::algorithm1}.